FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 <img width="544" alt="Screen Shot 2021-11-01 at 11 10 06 PM" src="https://user-images.githubusercontent.com/64258179/139783459-f7023bb4-7cc6-4971-9890-b82a3a94ed72.png">

 We extended this idea towards the game of rock paper scisscors.
 The game was experimeted on both mediapipe and teachable machines and teachable machines was better at classifying the images discretely unlike media pipe which proved to be a better model for varying parameters and using image/video for controlling different parameters.
 As suggested above we also included a background class which made the entire interaction more realistic.

 <img width="303" alt="Screen Shot 2021-11-01 at 11 32 44 PM" src="https://user-images.githubusercontent.com/64258179/139783488-46b013e6-fdb8-4e23-ae0d-f9cf3143bc59.png">
 <img width="303" alt="Screen Shot 2021-11-01 at 11 33 04 PM" src="https://user-images.githubusercontent.com/64258179/139783520-0beb6d58-1bde-4773-a4d3-7607661e57a8.png">
 <img width="303" alt="Screen Shot 2021-11-01 at 11 33 14 PM" src="https://user-images.githubusercontent.com/64258179/139783525-68d08f42-8aaf-4893-a2dc-5cba8828b805.png">
 <img width="303" alt="Screen Shot 2021-11-01 at 11 33 23 PM" src="https://user-images.githubusercontent.com/64258179/139783534-31b4b045-290d-4e4e-b6d0-402ac64fff28.png">

 ### Part C
-### Test the inte
+### Test the interaction prototype
-raction prototype

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
-   The model behaves is it sis supposed to when the image to be predicted shares most of its characteristics from the training dataset
+   The model behaves is it supposed to when the image to be predicted shares most of its characteristics from the training dataset
 2. When does it fail?
    The model prediction fails due to change in the extermal surroundings such as background and lighting.
 It also fails when the orientation and position of the object to be predicted is varied.
 3. When it fails, why does it fail?